Exposure Strategy

 Step 2 — Pick internal vs external

-external:PORT— public HTTPS route via Traefik onhttps://<subdomain>.<marquee-root-domain>.
+fibe.gg/visibility: external— public HTTPS route via Traefik onhttps://<subdomain>.<marquee-root-domain>.
 No additional auth from Fibe.
-Use for the user-facing app.internal:PORT— same routing but Traefik adds a Basic Auth middleware with Marquee credentials.
+Use for the user-facing app.fibe.gg/visibility: internal— same routing, but Fibe protects the route with Basic Auth using the Playground's internal access credentials (shown on the Playground page).
 Use for admin consoles (Sidekiq Dashboard, RailsAdmin, Grafana, pgAdmin) that shouldn't be public but you still want a browser URL.

-If you want no public surface at all (only reachable from other containers in the network), do NOT set fibe.gg/expose.
+If you want no public surface at all (only reachable from other containers in the network), do NOT set fibe.gg/port.
 The service is then only reachable inside Compose's network.

 Step 3 — Pick the subdomain